Therapy for Pervasive Gum Disease

 - Surgery – advanced cases may require gum surgery to promote growth of new, healthy tissue

-Gum disease can become a serious condition with implications far beyond tooth loss.
+Furthermore, gum disease can become a serious condition with implications far beyond tooth loss.
 Recent research indicates that gum disease can also lead to heart disease and strokes, as well as diabetes and complications during pregnancy.
-It’s important that we monitor your condition so expect to attend more frequent hygiene visits to be sure that your recovery is on track.
+Therefore, it’s very important that we monitor your condition.
+As a result, expect to attend more frequent hygiene visits to be sure that your recovery is on track.